noygal/helm-github-pages-example/README.md

 Another useful _Github Action_ operator is the [helm-chart-releaser](https://github.com/marketplace/actions/helm-chart-releaser), it's an official `helm` release tool that utilize github repository _Releases_ feature and _Github Pages_ manage git based helm chart repository.

 The action is configured to use _Github Pages_ branch based serving on the default `gh-pages`, it would also merge the online version of the current repository file, so the first thing we will need to change the serving method we set on `Step 4`, go to the _Github Pages_ and change it to branch `gh-pages` and the folder `/(root)`.

+__NOTICE:__ If you follow the `Step 7 - chart dependencies` the build would fail as the packaging of the `second-chart` would require the `first-chart` artifact from the registry, the simplest way would be to remove the dependency, commit and add it again.

 Add the action file `.github/workflows/release.yaml`